niaid/dsb_manuscript/README.md

 R packages used in this this analysis: R 4.0.5
-The same packages are required as above (separately installed for R 4.0.5) in addition, the following packages in the R4 envionmnent are
+The same packages are required as above (separately installed for R 4.0.5) in addition, the following packages in the R4 environment are
 required:

 ``` r